-Yet, many open questions remain about the detailed physical processes governing their decay, especially in fermionic pair condensates where multiple excitation mechanisms may compete or cooperate with one another.
+Yet, many open questions remain about the detailed physical processes governing the persistent current decay, especially in fermionic pair condensates where multiple excitation mechanisms may compete or cooperate with one another.
 For tightly confined rings, coherent and incoherent phase-slippage processes are thought to dominate the decay in different temperature and interaction regimes \cite{Dubessy2012,Polo2019,Kunimi2019,Mehdi2021}, sharing intriguing analogies with the glassy dynamics and avalanches observed in certain disordered systems \cite{Ferrero2021}.

 Besides providing an important playground for the investigation of artificial quantum matter, ultracold atomic rings are also a promising platform for quantum technologies.
 An annular atomic superfluid embodies the minimal realization of a matter-wave circuit, providing an elementary building block for future atomtronic devices \cite{Amico2021, Amico2021_atomtronic} and neutral current-based qubit implementations \cite{Aghamalyan2015}.
 Persistent currents in ring condensates could be employed for quantum sensing, offering an atomtronic analogue of superconducting quantum interference devices (SQUIDs) \cite{Ramanathan2011, Ryu2013, Eckel2014_hysteresis, Ryu2020, Kiehn2022} or new-generation inertial force sensors \cite{Gustavson1997,Navez2016,Pandey2019} thanks to the Sagnac effect.
 For any technological application, a high-degree of control over persistent currents is essential; in particular a rapid deterministic creation and a high-fidelity read-out of the current state at the single quantum level are of utmost importance.